-- 1. Go to System → Network → Advanced → Platform Access . - 2.
-Check Enable to activate the function.
+- 2. Check Enable to activate the function.
 Then the service terms will pop up. - 1) Enter Verification Code. - 2) Scan the QR code to read the service terms and privacy statement. - 3) Check The Hik-Connect service will require internet access.
 Please read Service Terms and Privacy Statement before enabling the service. if you agree with the service terms and privacy statement. - 4) Click OK.

 - Hik-Connect is disabled by default. - The verification code is empty by default.
 It must contain 6 to 12 letters or numbers, and it is case sensitive. - 3.
-Optional: Configure following parameters. - Check Custom and enter Server Address as your desire. - Check Enable Stream Encryption, then verification code is required for remote access and live view. - Check Time Sync, the device will sync time with Hik-Connect instead of NTP server. - 4.
+Optional: Check Custom and enter Server Address as your desire. - 4.
+Optional: Check Enable Stream Encryption, then verification code is required for remote access and live view. - 5.
 Bind your device with a Hik-Connect account. - 1) Use a smart phone to scan the QR code, and download Hik-Connect app.
 You can also download it from https://appstore.hikvision.com, or the QR code below.
 Refer to Hik-Connect Mobile Client User Manual for details.

-Figure 1-17 Download Hik-Connect
+Figure 1-16 Download Hik-Connect